Digitalizing Your Dental Laboratory: Why Outsourcing to Milling Centers and CAD Designers can be the Most Advantageous Solution at the Beginning

 Outsourcing milling and CAD design tasks to specialized centers during the initial stages of digitalizing a dental laboratory can be a strategically advantageous approach.
 It offers cost savings, access to cutting-edge technology, enhanced workflow efficiency, and scalability.
 Additionally, it allows laboratories to tap into specialized expertise, reduce the learning curve, and maintain better cost control.
 While there may come a point where bringing these processes in-house becomes necessary, outsourcing offers a smooth and financially viable entry into the digital dentistry world.
 Dental laboratories should carefully consider their specific needs, goals, and available resources when deciding whether to outsource or invest in in-house capabilities, ultimately paving the way for a successful digital transformation.

-Vladyslav Pereverzyev foto
+Vladyslav Pereverzyev smiling foto

 Vladyslav Pereverzyev